Skip to main content

 Honor Roll

 Whether it was in the Infantry, the Ambulance Corps, or the Marines, many of St. Cloud Normal School's students, faculty, and alumni served in WWI, including future St. Cloud State president George Selke.
 This Honor Roll was published in the 1919/20 Normal School course catalog and honors those who served in the war.
-Scroll down to see the diversity of how St. Cloud Normal served its country.

 Petrus N. Liljedahl